 Ali Gibran Siddiqui is the Leon B. Poullada Postdoctoral Research Associate in Central Asian Studies at the Department of Near Eastern Studies.
 As a historian of Islamic Central Asia, he is interested in the economic, political, and social lives of Naqshbandi Sufis in the Timurid and Mughal Empires.
-His PhD dissertation at The Ohio State University reappraised the role of the Naqshbandi Sufi ṭarīqa across fifteenth-, sixteenth-, and seventeen-century Central Asia and India as an example of a trust network that used ritualized notions of trust and exclusivity to monitor the trans-regional movement of goods and peoples.
-His current projects include articles on the Juybari Naqshbandi presence in Mughal India and the role of miraculous dreams and spiritual monopolies in jade production in sixteenth-century Kashghar.
-He is also collaborating with art historians at The Louvre to develop a typography of Mughal chilanum daggers.
+His PhD dissertation at The Ohio State University reappraised the role of the Naqshbandi Sufi ṭarīqa across Central Asia and India as an example of a trust network that used ritualized notions of trust and exclusivity to monitor the trans-regional movement of goods and peoples.
+His current projects include a book on Hisari Naqshbandi Sufis and their complex imaginings of sovereignty in Mughal India and an article on the narrative tropes about Sufi jade mining monopolies in sixteenth-century Kashghar furnished in South and Inner Asian historical writing.
+He is also co-authoring a critical translation of the Persian-language hagiography and mahoutry manual, the Gajrajnama, and collaborating with art historians at The Louvre to develop a typography of Mughal chilanum daggers.

 Associate Research Scholar